Aelto/calco/drafts/sheets.md

 }
 ```

-to avoid stack overflow when updating long sheet inheritance trees, the updating logic must not use recursive code.
+to avoid a stack overflow when updating long sheet inheritance trees, the updating logic must not use recursive code.
 To achieve this, we use a queue where a pending update is pushed everytime we encounter one.
 We run through each sheet in the queue, updating its value, then adding into the queue every other sheet inheriting from the current sheet until there is no sheet in the queue anymore.

 ___